 Please also consider these further tips on mask use:

-- Position the coloured side (blue side) of the mask outward.
+- Position the coloured side (often the blue side) of the mask outward.

 - Make sure the thick white strip is at the top of the mask and positioned against the bridge of your nose.
 It has a wire in it to seal the mask around your nose.